MobiliyaTechnologies/WebApp/README.md

 ### Installing

 Once webApp is ready need to configure following to see Data as well reports :
+1. Clone or download source code.
+2. Open code in microsoft visual studio and rebuild it.
+3. Run EnergyManagement Web project
+4. Intial Configuration :
 	1. Need to create campus or else you cant assoicate PI server
 	2. Assoicate campus with pi server.
 	3. Add university level power BI report urls to see reports in REPORTS section on dasboard.
 	4. Add campus level powerBI report urls to see reports on dashboard.
 	5. Add building  level powerBI report urls to see reports on dashboard drill down view.
 	6. Add feedback  powerBI report url to see reports on feedback page.
 	7. Add azureML subscribtion detials to see prediction reports.
+	8. Add firebase details to enable firebase notification